DKrawczyk/react-calendar/README.md

     }

-It is basing on the current month and year, which we set in the general state:

-    this.state = {
-        currentDay: new Date().getDate(),
-        currentYear: new Date().getFullYear(),
-        currentMonth: new Date().getMonth(),
-        ...
-    }

-(That is why we should use hooks :))

-- In the beginning, the date instance was really hard to figure out.
+- At the beginning, the **new Date()** instance was really hard to figure out.
 This project helped me to understand how does it work and expand my knowledge.
 Now I know how to set the month, year and check the current day!

-- To don't have months starting from 0, we used array methods like below:
+- We used *array methods* to remove 0 from the start of the month and the day.
+Example below:

           setCorrectMonth(date){
               if(date.charAt(5) === '0') {